Lesson 6: ml5.js Serial

 ml5 is not just about developing machine learning software, it is about making machine learning approachable for a broad audience of artists, creative coders, and students.
 The library provides access to machine learning algorithms and models in the browser, building on top of TensorFlow.js with no other external dependencies

-You can read more about ml5’s history here. ml5.js is open sourced on GitHub.
+You can read more about ml5’s history here. ml5.js is open source on GitHub.

 Getting started with ml5.js

-To get started with ml5.js, we recommend reading the official ml5.js “Getting Started” page and watching some of Daniel Shiffman’s Coding Train YouTube series on a “Beginner’s Guide to Machine Learning with ml5.js”, which includes wonderful videos on image classification, object detection, sound classification, doodle classification, and more!
-Shiffman also shows you how to train your own models, including for a JavaScript-based Snake game (link) or to classify your own sounds.
-The first video in the Coding Train ml5js series is below.
+To get started with ml5.js, we recommend reading the official ml5.js Reference documentation and watching some of Daniel Shiffman’s Coding Train YouTube videos on ml5.js, which includes wonderful tutorials on BodyPose detection, HandPose, FaceMesh, image classification, sound classification, and more!

 Video.
 The first video in Shiffman’s Coding Train YouTube series on “Beginner’s Guide to Machine Learning with ml5.js”.
 We highly recommend all Coding Train videos!